Take The Quiz

 1. True or False.
 If you decide not to accept a course of treatment recommended by a doctor, the doctor has the right to end their relationship with you and you will need to look elsewhere for medical care.

-2. A hospital has the right to ignore an Advance Care Directive or the instructions of a Substitute Decision Maker if measures are required to save a patient's life.
+2. A hospital has the right to ignore an Advance Medical Directive or the instructions of a Substitute Decision Maker if measures are required to save a patient's life.

-C. Yes, unless the patient is in palliative care and has signed a Do Not Resucitate order.
+C. Yes, unless the patient is in palliative care and has signed a Do Not Resuscitate order.

 3. True or False.
 A hospital or medical facility cannot allow a patient to stop eating and drinking because under the Canadian Charter of Rights every Canadian is entitled to the basic necessities of life which include the right to food and drink.

 False.
 While it is true that Canadians have the rights to basic necessities, we also have the right to stop or refuse treatment.
 A voluntary decision to stop eating and drinking is considered a decision to stop treatment and must be respected by hospitals and other medical facilities.

 4. True or False.
 Patients must sometimes experience uncontrolled pain at end of life, even if they are asking for further pain medication, if they are at risk for addiction or if an increase in their medication would likely lead to death through respiratory failure.